SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-A-New-Project.md

 ![Test Explorer after Execution](../_static/images/Test-Explorer-After-Execution.png)
 This example is very simple; at this point, you would want to refactor your code before proceeding with the implementation of your remaining scenarios.

-### Sample Projects
+### SpecFlow+ Runner Sample Projects

-Many SpecFlow+ Runner sample projects, including the project covered in this tutorial ([Getting Started](https://github.com/techtalk/SpecFlow.Plus.Examples/tree/master/Getting_Started)), can be found [on GitHub.](https://github.com/techtalk/SpecFlow.Plus.Examples)
+Many SpecFlow+ Runner sample projects, including the project covered in this tutorial ([Getting Started](https://github.com/SpecFlowOSS/SpecFlow.Plus.Examples/tree/master/Getting_Started)), can be found [on GitHub.](https://github.com/SpecFlowOSS/SpecFlow.Plus.Examples)

-You can find samples using other test unit providers also [on GitHub](https://github.com/techtalk/SpecFlow-Examples).
+You can find samples using other unit test providers also [on GitHub](https://github.com/SpecFlowOSS/SpecFlow-Examples).

+### SpecFlow+ Runner Advanced Features

+Learn about the [Advanced features SpecFlow+ Runner has to offer](https://specflow.org/plus/runner/advanced-features/).

-### Other Test Engines
+### Other Unit Test Providers

-Instead of [SpecFlow+ Runner](https://specflow.org/plus/runner/), you can also use [other test engines](https://specflow.org/documentation/Unit-Test-Providers/), like MsTest, xUnit, or NUnit.
+Instead of [SpecFlow+ Runner](https://specflow.org/plus/runner/), you can also use [other unit test providers](https://specflow.org/documentation/Unit-Test-Providers/), like MsTest, xUnit, or NUnit.
 These packages are installed in the same manner as SpecFlow+ Runner.
 However, to follow all the steps in this guide, you need to install SpecFlow+ Runner.

-### Improve your Gherkin Specifications

-If you are new to BDD/ATDD/Specification by Example, we also suggest reading up on best practices for writing your tests.
-This is not covered in this guide; you can read a short article on [how to write your specifications in Gherkin](https://specflow.org/2017/fit-for-purpose-gherkin/).

-### Advanced SpecFlow+ Runner Features

-Learn about the [Advanced features SpecFlow+ Runner has to offer](https://specflow.org/plus/runner/advanced-features/).

 ## Living Documentation

+To get the most out of SpecFlow and providing the basis for further discussions about the behavior of your system, we recommend to share your Feature Files with all your stakeholders and team members.

-An easy way to share your feature files with all members of your team is to use the [SpecFlow+ LivingDoc extension](https://marketplace.visualstudio.com/items?itemName=techtalk.techtalk-specflow-plus) to generate living documentation from your feature files.
+An easy way to share your Feature Files is to use the **free** [SpecFlow+ LivingDoc extension](https://marketplace.visualstudio.com/items?itemName=techtalk.techtalk-specflow-plus) to generate a living documentation from your Feature Files.

 This documentation can then be accessed from within Azure DevOps without the need for Visual Studio.
 Your Gherkin tests constitute an important part of the documentation of your system, describing the intended behavior in human-readable form and providing the basis for discussion with other project stakeholders.

-Many stakeholders will not be able to access your feature files directly in your repository, nor will they be using Visual Studio, so sharing them on a common platform is a big advantage.
+Many stakeholders will not be able to access your Feature Files directly in your repository, nor will they be using Visual Studio, so sharing them on a common platform is a big advantage.
 [Learn more about SpecFlow+ LivingDoc](https://specflow.org/plus/livingdoc/).